Flow-through entity: Types

 In the United States, pass-through entities include "sole proprietorships, partnerships and S corporations that ... pay taxes at the individual rate of their owners" as well as income trusts and limited liability companies.

 According to CNN Money, in the United States, most "businesses are set up as pass-throughs, not corporations" which "means their profits are passed through to the owners, shareholders and partners, who pay tax on them on their personal returns under ordinary income tax rates."
 In other words pass-through businesses are not "taxed like corporations and instead pay taxes on business income as if it were personal income."

 Sole proprietorships

 A sole proprietor is "someone who owns an unincorporated business by himself or herself."
-However, if you are the sole member of a domestic limited liability company (LLC), you are not a sole proprietor if you elect to treat the LLC as a corporation.
+However, if one is the sole member of a domestic limited liability company (LLC), one is not a sole proprietor if one elects to treat the LLC as a corporation.
 In the United States, sole proprietors "must report all business income or losses on [their] personal income tax return; the business itself is not taxed separately.
 The IRS refers to this as "pass-through" taxation, because business profits pass through the business to be taxed on your personal tax return.

 S corporation

-While an S corporation shareholders are subject to tax on their "pro rata shares of income" based on their shareholdings in the S corporation which is not itself taxed.
+S corporation shareholders are subject to tax on their "pro rata shares of income" based on their shareholdings in the S corporation which is not itself taxed.